huggingface/transformers/docs/source/add_new_model.rst

 General overview of 🤗 Transformers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, you should get a general overview of 🤗 Transformers. 🤗 Transformers is a very opinated library, so there is a
+First, you should get a general overview of 🤗 Transformers. 🤗 Transformers is a very opinionated library, so there is a
 chance that you don’t agree with some of the libraries’ philosophies or design choices.
-From our experience however, we
+From our experience, however,
-found that the fundamental design choices and philosophies of the library are crucial to efficiently scale 🤗
+we found that the fundamental design choices and philosophies of the library are crucial to efficiently scale 🤗
-Transformers while keeping maintenance cost at a reasonable level.
+Transformers while keeping maintenance costs at a reasonable level.

 A good first starting point to better understand the library, recommend that you read the :doc:`documenation of our
 philosophy <philosophy>`.
 As a result of this philosophy, there are some design choices that we try to apply to all
 models:

--  Composition is generally favored over abstraction
+-  Composition is generally favored over-abstraction
--  Duplicating code is not always bad if it strongly improves the readability or accesability of a model
+-  Duplicating code is not always bad if it strongly improves the readability or accessibility of a model
 -  Model files are as self-contained as possible so that when you read the code of a specific model, you ideally only
    have to look into the respective ``..._modeling.py`` file.

-In our opinion the libraries’ code is not just a means to provide a product, *e.g.* ability to use BERT in inference,
+In our opinion, the libraries’ code is not just a means to provide a product, *e.g.* the ability to use BERT in
-but as the very product that we want to improve.
-Hence, when adding a model, the user is not only the person that will
+inference, but as the very product that we want to improve.
+Hence, when adding a model, the user is not only the person
-use your model, but also everybody that will read, try to understand, and possibly tweak your code.
+that will use your model, but also everybody that will read, try to understand, and possibly tweak your code.

 With this in mind, let’s go a bit deeper about the general library design.

 Overview of models
 -----------------------------------------------------------------------------------------------------------------------

-In order to succesfully add a model, it is important to understand the interaction your model will have with its
+To successfully add a model, it is important to understand the interaction your model will have with its config,
-config, :class:`~transformers.PreTrainedModel`, and :class:`~transformers.PretrainedConfig`.
+:class:`~transformers.PreTrainedModel`, and :class:`~transformers.PretrainedConfig`.

 Let’s take a look:

 .. image:: ./imgs/transformers_overview.png

-As you can see, we actually do make use of inheritance in 🤗 Transformers, but we keep the level of abstraction to an
+As you can see, we do make use of inheritance in 🤗 Transformers, but we keep the level of abstraction to an absolute
-absolute minimum.
-In fact, there are never more than two levels of absracttion for any model in the library.
+minimum.
+There are never more than two levels of abstraction for any model in the library. :obj:`BrandNewBertModel`
-:obj:`BrandNewBertModel` inherits from :obj:`BrandNewBertPreTrainedModel` which in turn inherits from
+inherits from :obj:`BrandNewBertPreTrainedModel` which in turn inherits from :class:`~transformres.PreTrainedModel` and
-:class:`~transformres.PreTrainedModel` and that's it.
-As a general rule, we want to make sure that the only existing
+that's it.
+As a general rule, we want to make sure that the only existing class a new model depends on is
-class a new model depends on is :class:`~transformers.PreTrainedModel`.
-The important functionalities that are
+:class:`~transformers.PreTrainedModel`.
+The important functionalities that are automatically provided to every new
-automatically provided to every new model are :meth:`~transformres.PreTrainedModel.from_pretrained` and
+model are :meth:`~transformres.PreTrainedModel.from_pretrained` and
 :meth:`~transformers.PreTrainedModel.save_pretrained`, which are used for serialization and deserialization.
 All of the
 other important functionalities, such as :meth:`BrandNewBertModelforward` should be more or less completely be defined
 in the new ``modeling_brand_new_bert.py`` script.
 Next, we want to make sure that a model with a specific head layer,
 such as :obj:`BrandNewBertForMaskedLM` does not inherit from :obj:`BrandNewBertModel`, but rather uses
-:obj:`BrandNewBertModel` as a component that can be called in its own forward pass.
-Every new model requires its own
+:obj:`BrandNewBertModel` as a component that can be called in its forward pass.
+Every new model requires its
 configuration class, called :obj:`BrandNewBertConfig`.
 This configuration is always stored as an attribute in the
 model, and thus can be accessed the ``config`` attribute: